 Cherry Tree Diseases – Pest Origins

 Aphids are soft-bodied, small insects that live on the underside of the tree’s leaves.
 They are black with a shiny coloring, and they can cause the leaves to distort and turn yellow.
 They form necrotic spots on the leaves, and they can cause the shoots to become stunted.
 They secrete a sticky substance that encourages mold growth on your tree.
-THey overwinter on the trees before hatching in the summer to feed.
+They overwinter on the trees before hatching in the summer to feed.

-You want to remove any mustard volunteers that are growing around your tree because these attract aphids.
+You want to remove any mustard volunteers that are growing around because these attract aphids.
 You can spray the trees with a strong jet of water to dislodge the bugs, and you shouldn’t have to use an insecticide unless you have a severe infestation.
-Neem and canola oil can help, and it’s best to treat them when the tree goes dormant for the winter.
+Neem and canola oil can help, and it’s best to treat them when the plant goes dormant for the winter.
 At petal fall, reapply your oil or insecticide.

 Peach Twig Borer